PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 If Alice wants to pay Bob in the channel, she needs to transition the channel to a new commitment state with an increased balance for Bob.
 She does this as follows:

-- Alice sends a new revocation hash to Bob h(revA2), together with the new balances
-- Bob constructs a new commitment transaction CTxB2 using the new balances and h(revA2) and sends it to Alice, along with a new revocation hash h(revB2)
+1. Alice constructs a new commitment transaction CTxA2 using the new balances and h(revB1) and sends it to Bob, along with a new revocation hash h(revA2).
-- Alice constructs a new commitment transaction CTxA2 using the new balances and h(revB2) and sends it to Bob, along with revA1, which revokes CTxB1.
+2. Bob constructs a new commitment transaction CTxB2 using the new balances and h(revA2) and sends it to Alice
-- Bob sends revB1 to Alice, which revokes CtxA1.
+3. Alice sends revA1 to Bob, which revokes CtxB1.

 ![Everlasting Channel - Commitment State 2](./Everlasting_Channel2.svg)